Winning at eCommerce SEO with Luke Carthy

 However, if your eCommerce setup is leveraging a 3rd party internal search such as SLI or Nextopia for example, you could be unknowingly cranking up the cost of internal search if bots are requesting thousands of search URLs whilst crawling.
 Often these services charge based on the number of search queries per annum.
 This could get costly!

-Note: For those of you that have concerns with how Google is responding to rel=”nofollow” as of Mar 2020, the good news is, these changes have little to no impact on internal nofollow declarations (opens in a new tab).
+Note: For those of you that have concerns with how Google is responding to rel=”nofollow” as of Mar 2020, the good news is, these changes (opens in a new tab).
 Mr Mueller said so himself!

 What’s your favourite eCommerce platform and why?